openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 # OP Metadata {#opmetadata}

-This specification defines additional element that OP needs to advertise its capabilities with respect to Verified Claims in its openid-configuration (see [@!OpenID-Discovery]) using the following new elements:
+If attachments are used in [@OpenID] implementations an additional element of OP Metadata is required to advertise its capabilities with respect to supported attachments in its openid-configuration (see [@!OpenID-Discovery]):

 `attachments_supported`: REQUIRED when OP supports attachments.
 JSON array containing all attachment types supported by the OP.
 Possible values are `external` and `embedded`.
 When present this array MUST have at least one member.
 If omitted, the OP does not support attachments.